raivatshah/CS2100/revision.md

 **Life of a Program**

-*Compiled*: Editor &rarr; Compiler &rarr; Assembler &rarr; Linker &rarr; OS Entire prog compiled before executation into an executable.
-Just in Case execution.
+*Compiled*: Editor &rarr; Compiler &rarr; Assembler &rarr; Linker &rarr; OS.
+Entire prog compiled before executation into an executable.
+Just in Case (JIC) execution.
 Eg for C/C++/Swift

 *Interpreted*: Editor &rarr; Interpretor
 Compilation on the "fly."
 Executed statement by statement at Run Time.
-Just-in-Time execution.
+Just-in-Time (JIT) execution.
 Eg for Python/JS.

-*On a Virtual Machine*: Editor &rarr; Compiler &rarr; VM &rarr; OS Same as *Compiled* but compiled into an intermediate executable that runs on a VM.
+*On a Virtual Machine*: Editor &rarr; Compiler &rarr; VM &rarr; OS Same as *Compiled* but compiled into an intermediate executable that runs on a VM, whose implementation can vary as per processor.
+Also JIC.

 ### The C Language - We follow ANSI C (C90)